yoohyukchang/MLRL_Final_Project/MODIFICATIONS.md

 - `nasa_td3.py`
   - `AE_TD3` constructor now accepts `img_h` and `img_w`, creates the encoder with those sizes, reads the encoder conv shape, and constructs the decoder with the matching shape.
+  - `AE_TD3.get_intrinsic_values` now computes and returns a boredom value (EMA of familiarity).
+  - Added CLI-controllable intrinsic weights `--alpha_s` and `--alpha_n` (see below) so you can run pure-boredom, pure-surprise/novelty, or hybrid experiments.

 Notes on default behavior vs. recommended experiment settings
 - Code defaults (after edits):